Student life doesn't have to end with your last lecture of the day - not if you're staying in one of our purpose-built rooms at the Hadlow campus.

 The Cost of Accommodation

-Residential fees for 2018/19 academic year are £135 per week for half-board, and £145 per week for full-board.
-This is based on a 39 week let.
-Payments can be made over ten months – September to June – with a deposit paid at the start.
-There is a 10% discount for payment in full.
+Residential fees for 2019/20 are £140 per week for half board and £150 per week for full board.
+This is based on a 37 week let.
+Payments can be made over 8 months – September to May – with a deposit of £250 also made with the application.

 Further Education students may be eligible to apply for financial assistance direct from the College through the Residential Bursary Fund (RBF).
 Awards from the RBF will cover the cost of 80% of the residential fees.
 Financial assistance is awarded according to household income and to qualify, it must be less than £30,000 (gross per annum).
 To apply for assistance through the RBF, students must complete a RBF application form which is automatically sent to all students once they have accepted the offer of a place from May onwards.